shakes76/PatternFlow/recognition/laterality_classification/README.md

 The driver python file is where all dataset processing, usage of the LateralityClassifier class and performance analysis takes place.

+#### Usage
+To use the driver, simply run it as the main python file.
+There is a section of code in the main() function called "TWEAK PARAMETERS" featuring parameters that can be tweaked for a different model or sets - if desired.

 #### Process
 When ran as the main file, the driver does the following:
 1. Downloads the AKOA dataset from the cloudstor URL (if it isn't already